 David Kovacs, M.S.

+“I often thought how great it would be if I could work full-time helping others in this capacity.”
 David Kovacs shares what compelled him to seek a career in psychology after pursuing other callings.
+See other testimonials like David’s.

 When did you realize you wanted a career as a psychologist?